 In ancient times imprisonment for a specified period of time was not a form of punishment prescribed by the Torah or Jewish law.
-The place of confinement was only to keep someone until disposition was made of his case.
-The earliest mentions of imprisonment in Scripture occurred in Egypt (Gen 39:20; 40:3–4, 7; 42:16–19) and in the Philistine territory (Jdg 16:21).
-Later Biblical references to imprisonment are cases of detaining a transgressor until delivery and execution of judgment (Lev 24:12; Num 15:34) and as an administrative measure (1Kgs 22:27; 2Chr 16:10; Jer 37:15–16; 38:4–14).
-After the exile King Artaxerxes directed Ezra to appoint judges and gave them the right to impose imprisonment as one of the means that could be employed to compel obedience to God's law or the law of the king (Ezra 7:25–26).
+The place of confinement was only to keep someone until disposition was made of his case (cf. Lev 24:12; Num 15:34; Acts 4:3; 5:18).
+There are a small number of cases previously mentioned in Scripture of innocent Israelites being imprisoned: Joseph (Gen 39:20), Joseph's brother Simeon (Gen 42:16–19, 24), Samson (Jdg 16:21), Hanani the seer (2Chr 16:10); the prophet Micaiah (1Kgs 22:27), Jeremiah (Jer 37:15–16; 38:4–14) and Yochanan the Immerser (Mark 6:17).
+After the exile Ezra was permitted to appoint judges with the right to impose imprisonment as one of the means for compelling obedience to God's law or the law of the king (Ezra 7:25–26).
 In Jerusalem the Romans used the Tower of Antonia as a prison (Acts 23:10).

 to guard: Grk. phulassō, pres. inf., may mean (1) serve as sentinel; guard, watch; (2) ensure that something remains intact; keep safe, preserve, watch; (3) 'be on guard against' or 'be on the alert against;' avoid (4) 'keep something from being violated;' keep, observe.
 The first meaning is primarily in view. him: Grk. autos, personal pronoun, which may be used to (1) distinguish a person from or contrast it with another, or to give him emphatic prominence; himself, herself (2) express the force of a simple personal pronoun of the third person; he, him, she, her, them, it, or (3) with the article function as an adjective of identity; the same.
 The second meaning applies here.

 Agrippa as Prefect of Judea would have a contingent of Roman soldiers in Jerusalem for security purposes.
 The selection of four squads of four soldiers each indicates the rotation of shifts and may allude to the four watches of the night that ran from sundown to sunrise with three hours per watch.
+Longenecker notes (citing the Roman writer Seneca) that usually a prisoner was chained to only one guard; but in this instance the guard was doubled.
 Agrippa took these special precautions, because Peter was the leader of the Messianic movement and his partisans might attempt a "jail-break."
 The night would be the most likely time for such an attempt.

 intending: Grk. boulomai, pres. mid. part., may mean (1) have in one's mind; wish, want, desire; or (2) reach a decision upon deliberation; intend, decide, plan, will.
 The first meaning applies here. after: Grk. meta, prep., may be used (1) as a marker of association or accompaniment; with, among; or (2) as a sequential or positional marker; after, behind.
 The second usage is intended here to allude to a chronological sequence of events.

-The Passover has been celebrated by Jews since God commanded the observance and gave instructions to Moses (Ex 12:1—13:16).
+The Passover, synonymous with the "days of unleavened bread" in the previous verse, has been celebrated by Jews since God commanded the observance and gave instructions to Moses (Ex 12:1—13:16).
 The purpose of Passover observance was to celebrate God’s great work of redemption (Ex 23:14-15; Lev 23:4-8; Num 28:16-25; Deut 16:1-8).
 The miraculous deliverance from Egypt made salvation distinctly national in scope and truly set Israel apart as a special people.
 For a historical summary of the institution of Passover and its observance in biblical times see my web article The Passover.

 to bring: Grk. anagō, aor. inf., to conduct from a lower place to a higher, to lead or bring up. him: Grk. autos. to the people: Grk. laos, a group of humans, understood geographically or ethnically, and often in the apostolic narratives of people groups associated with the God of Israel.
 Often in Scripture laos is viewed in contrast with the ruling class.
 The term corresponds to the Heb. am-ha'aretz, "people of the land," i.e., the people of Israel.
 Trials for capital cases were not to be held during a festival (Sanh.
 4:1).
 It's noteworthy that Agrippa had no intention of bringing Peter before the Sanhedrin.
 He already knew he would have their approval.
 Bringing Peter into a public venue would mimic Pilate's trial of Yeshua.

-5 Therefore indeed Peter was kept in the prison, but prayer was fervently being made by the congregation to God concerning him.
+5 Therefore indeed Peter was kept in the prison, but prayer was fervently taking place by the congregation to God concerning him.

-Therefore: Grk. oun, conj. indeed: Grk. mén, a particle of affirmation; indeed, verily, truly.
+Therefore: Grk. oun, an inferential conj., which is used here to indicate a conclusion connected with data immediately preceding, 'so, therefore, consequently, then.' indeed: Grk. mén, a particle of affirmation; indeed, verily, truly.
 Many versions do not translate the particle.
 Peter was kept: Grk. tēreō, impf. pass., may mean (1) to maintain in a secure state with a focus on personal interest or obligation; keep; or (2) to be in compliance in regard to instruction; keep, observe.
 The first meaning applies here. in: Grk. en, prep. generally used to mark position, lit. "in" or "within," and in composition may be translated "in, on, at, by, or with." the prison: Grk. ho phulakē.
 See the previous verse.